-Agreements have been disclosed, any dealingswith the Company will be expressly on the basis that it is contracting on behalf THL.
-As an extension of this THSSA/THL relationship, Voermol has at alltimes acted as the agent of the Company (and by virtue aforementioned of the THSSA/THL arrangement as the sub agent of THL), on the basis that the Company has been its direct undisclosed principal and THL its ultimate undisclosed principal.
-Consequently, all transactions that historically been concluded by Voermol with any person or entity, have been so concluded by Voermol in its capacity as agent for an undisclosed principal, being the Company and, by virtue of the aforementioned THSSA/THL agency, as the subagent of THL.
+Agreements have been disclosed, any dealings with the Company will be expressly on the basis that it is contracting on behalf THL.
+As an extension of this THSSA/THL relationship, Voermol has at all times acted as the agent of the Company (and by virtue of the aforementioned THSSA/THL agency arrangement as the sub agent of THL), on the basis that the Company has been its direct undisclosed principal and THL its ultimate undisclosed principal.
+Consequently, transactions all that historically been concluded by Voermol with any person or entity, have been so concluded by Voermol in its capacity as agent for an undisclosed principal, being the Company and, by virtue of the aforementioned THSSA/THL agency, as the subagent of THL.